bertofurth/Seagate-Central-Utils/less/README-less.md

 After executing the scp command you'll be prompted for the password for that username on the Seagate Central.

+Note, if you *really* don't want to link against the ncurses libraries on the Seagate Central then you can build your own version by reading and following the instructions in the "build-less-01-ncurses-headers.sh" script.

 ### "less" basic usage
 View a text file using less by running the less command as per the following example.